 Take Advantage of Tool Features

-The tools also let you define groups and individuals with different permission levels to identify who can read, create, and modify the contents of the database.
+The tools also let you define groups and individuals with different permission levels, to identify who can read, create, and modify the contents of the database.
 Access controls are an important consideration for companies that have employees in multiple countries.
 These companies must be careful not to inappropriately expose sensitive technology and data to individuals who do not have the right to see that information.
-Take advantage of these tool capabilities to ensure that all—and only—the right people—can access the requirements.
+Take advantage of these tool capabilities to ensure that all the right people—and only the right people—can access the requirements.

 Invest the Effort